 Wattage

-So you want to power your entire 50 amp rig with a generator?
+So, you want to power your entire 50 amp rig with a generator?
 No problem!
 RVs are made to boondock, or be separated from shore power for up to weeks at a time.
 Purchasing a generator is a natural next step after driving your new RV off the lot!
+You’ll learn in no time how your RV’s power works and the amount of electricity you need to make the most of your appliances.

-If using your air conditioner is a high priority while on the road, you must have a generator powerful enough for it.
+If using your air conditioner is a high priority while on the road, it’s essential to have a generator powerful enough for it.
 This is often a determining factor for most RV owners looking to purchase a generator.
+Your air conditioner needs the most wattage out of all other appliances, including electric heaters or microwaves.

 When choosing a generator, make sure you know how many watts your AC unit uses upon start-up.
 An air conditioner’s running wattage is always lower than its start-up wattage.
 Your generator will need to be able to compensate for the start-up wattage, so that’s a good place to begin!

+If your 50 amp rig includes two AC units (as many often do) and you hope to power them both at the same time, you’re going to need a large generator.
 Keep in mind your needs versus your wants.
 It’s a nice idea to want to power your entire rig and all major appliances at the same time, but your budget and the size of the generator capable of powering all of that may deem it unrealistic!

 Portability and Size

-A 50 amp rig will need a large generator if you plan on utilizing its amenities to the fullest.
+A 50-amp rig will need a large generator if you plan on utilizing its amenities to the fullest.
 This can mean a heavy and bulky generator, so don’t be shocked by the size and weight of some of these units!

 Fuel Efficiency

 All generators can only hold so much fuel.
 If you’re on the lookout for a generator that doesn’t need much refueling or babysitting, you should keep an eye on fuel efficiency.
+Gas, diesel, and propane prices are constantly fluctuating, so the last thing you need is a generator that guzzles fuel!

+Some generators are more fuel-efficient than others, and if you find yourself worried about how much fuel you need to bring with you into the woods, keep fuel efficiency in mind!
 You may also consider what fuel type works best for your budget and/or the fuel type’s availability.
-Most generators run on gasoline, but some offer propane options which may suit your needs better.
+Most generators run on gasoline, but some offer propane options that may suit your needs better.

 Quiet Operation

+Have you ever been camping and felt annoyed or disturbed by a neighboring camper running their clunky generator all night?
+I know I have!
 The last thing you want is to sacrifice your own comfort, but sometimes a generator can ruin another camper’s experience.
 It’s important to consider the needs of others when in a communal spot like a campground.

 Having a quiet and low-profile generator can make all the difference on camping trips.
 You’re there to relax and enjoy the natural world that surrounds you; no one wants to hear your generator chugging all night!